Lakshmiaddepalli/Lakshmi2021_Leetcode/increasing-order-search-tree/README.md

 	<li>The number of nodes in the given tree will be in the range <code>[1, 100]</code>.</li>
 	<li><code>0 &lt;= Node.val &lt;= 1000</code></li>
 </ul></div>

+Complexity Analysis

+Time Complexity: O(N), where N is the number of nodes in the given tree.

+Space Complexity: O(H) in additional space complexity, where H is the height of the given tree, and the size of the implicit call stack in our in-order traversal.